 the People's Choice Prize).

 "To reach the finals of the NPPP three years’ running, and this time with two portraits (which I’m told has never happened before in the history of the Prize), is a wonderful accolade.
-It's an honour to be at the National Portrait Gallery, and I'm thrilled that the public have responded in such a positive way to the work."
+It's an honour to be at the National Portrait Gallery, and I'm humbled that the public have responded in such a positive way to the work."

 PERCIVAL PHOTOGRAPHIC PORTRAIT PRIZE